HaaseIT/HCSF/README.md

 In the setup directory you will find scripts for setting up the database.

 In the app/config directory you will find example config files.
-Save a copy of each and replace the example in the filename with inc like this: config.core.example.php -> config.core.inc.php
+Save a copy of each and remove the dist in the filename like this: config.core.dist.yml -> config.core.yml

-Rename the config.*.example.php to config.*.php and edit them to your needs.
 Put the required libraries into their configured paths.
 Run the db-scripts.sql on your configured database to init the database.
 Configure user auth for the /_admin/ directory in the .htaccess file